 When it comes to automated trading, both are excellent choices.
 But key differences are that MQL5 is thought to be easier to use than MQL4 and MQL4 works on an order system while MQL5 follows a positional system.

-MetaTrader 4 is the most popular online retail trading platform.
+MetaTrader 4 is the most popular retail trading platform at online brokers.
 The software is accessible via a download or through a web browser.
 It promises a wealth of tools to assist technical analysis while making automated trading readily accessible.
 It’s unsurprising then that MetaTrader 4 regularly tops user reviews, meeting the needs of both the beginner and advanced trader.

 Download the MetaTrader 4 file from the MetaQuotes website or your broker.
 Once downloaded, open the XM.dmg file and drag the app to Applications.
 Next right-click the MetaTrader 4 application and click ‘open’.
 You will then be taken to the login page.